OIT-CST-276-18-FALL-BESSER/cst276srs00-LoserAim/REPORT.md

-Name: <Your name here>
+Name: Andrew Doser

-Unresolved Issues: Place your unresolved issues here.
-Include things you tried to resolve them.
+Unresolved Issues: There are no unresolved errors.

-Notes: The more concise and detailed the notes, the better the grade.
+Notes: Built and ran the program.
+Program Exitted on 0.
+Checked the error list for warnings, found nothing.

 ###